Skip to main content

 Larry Zolf

 Larry introduced me to Moses Znaimer."
 Do you know Ledrew I got him out of jail" Larry wrote a letter to the parole board when I was busted and never let me forget it?
+I went to jail for cannabis back in the dark ages.

-"So you Ok? good, Keeping out of jail, good.
+"So you Ok? good, Keeping out of jail, Good.
 I gotta go I'm writing.

 Larry Zolf (July 19, 1934 – March 14, 2011)[1] was a Canadian journalist and commentator.